Lithgow, New South Wales: History

 The mountainous terrain of the Blue Mountains and the expense of building long tunnels required the construction of the Lithgow Zig Zag between 1866 and 1869.
 The line was opened as far as Bowenfels, just to the west, in 1869, but Lithgow station was not opened until 1877.
 Although it was superseded in 1910 by more modern engineering methods, including ten tunnels, parts of the Zig Zag have been developed into a popular tourist attraction.
 Following a period of industrialisation in the late 1860s and 1870s, the town of Lithgow boomed during the 1880s, and it was incorporated as a borough in 1889.

 The town situated in the centre of a coal mining district and there is one coal-powered power station nearby.
 It is the site of Australia's first commercially viable steel mill, the ruins of which are open for inspection at "Blast Furnace Park".
 Due to the abundance of coal and relative proximity to Sydney, in the areas surrounding Lithgow is one of the largest power stations in NSW, the Mount Piper Power Station.
 The Wallerawang Power Station closed in 2014 and was subsequently demolished.
-The (now demolished) Lithgow Power Station was operational from 1928 to 1964.
+The Lithgow Power Station was operational from 1928 to 1964.

+Lithgow was the scene of the plot, for an attempt to assassinate Queen Elizabeth II on 29 April 1970 while she undertook a royal tour of Australia.
+The Queen and her husband Prince Philip, Duke of Edinburgh were on a train trip from Sydney to Orange.

+Population

+At the 2021 census, there were 12,385 people in Lithgow.